uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/data_model/memory/objects.rst

 Memory descriptor is an engine-agnostic logical description of data (number of dimensions, dimension sizes, and data type), and, optionally, the information about the physical format of data in memory.
-If this information is not known yet, a memory descriptor can be created with :any:`dnnl::memory::format_tag::any`.
+If this information is not known yet, a memory descriptor can be created with format tag set to |_any|.
 This allows compute-intensive primitives to chose the most appropriate format for the computations.
 The user is then responsible for reordering their data into the new format if the formats do not match.
 See :ref:`memory_format_propagation-label`.

 A memory descriptor can be initialized either by specifying dimensions, and memory format tag or strides for each of them.